Three public meetings and two landscape concept plans and it's still not right.

 A meeting was held on Sunday 8th July to discuss the inappropriate development.
 As a result of the meeting offers were made by professional people to help by making minor changes to the master plan to reduce the impact of the excessive use of concrete.
 These offers have been refused.

 The current ad hoc approach to development, as well meaning as some of the individual projects may be, is incrementally diminishing the community and tourist appeal of our area.
-Without clear guidelines to protect the natural values with a Mission Beach specific plan we will indeed kill the goose that lays the golden egg.
+Without clear guidelines to protect the natural values with a Mission Beach specific plan (a Master Plan), we will indeed kill the goose that lays the golden egg.
 Brunswick Heads council cared enough to do it, so did Kuranda and Margaret River.
 Isn't Mission Beach worth saving too?

 A petition is now being circulated to be presented to Council at the earliest possible time which will now not be until the 26th July.
 By then the work may have been completed.